divnix/digga/README.md

 ## Pull Requests

+While much of your work in this template may be idiosyncratic in nature.
+Anything that might be generally useful to the broader NixOS community can be synced to the `template` branch to provide a host of useful NixOS configurations available "out of the box".
+If you wish to contribute such an expression please follow the following guidelines.

-If you'd like to add a package, module, profile or host configuration please be sure to format your code with [`nixpkgs-fmt`][nixpkgs-fmt] before opening a pull-request.
+Be sure to format your code with [`nixpkgs-fmt`][nixpkgs-fmt] before opening a pull-request.
 The commit message follows the same semantics as [nixpkgs][nixpkgs].
 You can use a `#` symbol to specify abiguities.
 For example, `develop#zsh: <rest of commit message>` would tell me that your updating the `zsh` configuration living under the `develop` profile.

 # License